s271/convnet_rw/README.md

 2. Dropout imported from Daniel Nouri's fork of cuda-convnet, original at https://github.com/dnouri/cuda-convnet

+3. new parameter for weight layers - L2 norm constraint:
+renorm
+If (L2 norm of weight layer)/sqrt(layer size) is more than renorm layer elementwise multiplied on renom/((L2 norm of weight layer)/sqrt(layer size) )

-3. New cost layer: L_p-normed logistic regression - [rlog]
+4. New cost layer: L_p-normed logistic regression - [rlog]
 [rlog] examples at layer-params-80sec_w.cfg and layers-80sec_w.cfg
 new parameters for [rlog] layer:
 lp_norm